-We are a biopharmaceutical company focused on the discovery, development and commercialization of allogeneic, off-the-shelf engineered NK cell therapies. therapies for the treatment of patients with hematologic malignancies or autoimmune diseases.
-We are currently have developing two lead product candidates, NKX101, a chimeric antigen receptor-natural killer ("CAR NK") product candidate targeting cells that display NKG2D ligands, and NKX019, a CAR NK product candidate targeting the CD19 antigen, in ongoing Phase 1 clinical trials.
-Both product candidates incorporate proprietary technologies that enable us to generate an abundant supply of NK cells, improve the persistence of these cells for sustained activity in the body, engineer enhanced NK cell recognition of tumor targets, target antigens, enhance cell fitness, and tumor microenvironment evasion, and freeze, store and thaw our engineered NK cells for the treatment of cancer. off-the-shelf administration.
+We are a clinical-stage biopharmaceutical company focused on pioneering the discovery, development and commercialization of allogeneic, off-the-shelf engineered NK cell NK-cell therapies for the treatment of patients with hematologic malignancies or autoimmune diseases.
+We are currently developing two lead product candidates, NKX101, a chimeric antigen receptor-natural killer ("CAR NK") product candidate targeting cells that display NKG2D ligands, and NKX019, a CAR NK product candidate targeting the CD19 antigen, as our lead product candidate.
+We have also been developing NKX101, a CAR NK-cell product candidate targeting cells that display NKG2D ligands.
+Both product candidates enable an on-demand, off-the-shelf approach involving scaled manufacturing to broaden patient access.
+NKX019 and NKX101 incorporate proprietary technologies that enable us to generate an abundant supply of NK cells, improve the persistence of these cells for sustained activity in the body, engineer enhanced NK cell increase NK-cell recognition of target antigens, enhance cell NK-cell fitness and freeze, store, and thaw our engineered NK cells for off-the-shelf administration.
 Our product candidates are allogeneic, which means they are produced using cells from a different person than the patient(s) being treated, and they are produced in quantity, then frozen and therefore available for treating patients without delay, unlike autologous cell therapies, which are derived from a patient's own cells and must be manufactured as needed for each patient.
-We believe that engineered NK cells have the potential to be an effective and accessible therapies for cancer therapy, and autoimmune diseases, be well tolerated, and avoid some of the toxicities observed with other cell therapies.
-NKX101 and NKX019 in respect of hematologic malignancies are in ongoing Phase 1 clinical trials.
+We believe that engineered NK cells have the potential to be effective and accessible therapies for cancer autoimmune diseases and autoimmune diseases, cancer, be well tolerated, and avoid some of the toxicities observed with other cell therapies.
+NKX101 and NKX019 is currently being studied in respect of hematologic malignancies are in an ongoing Phase 1 clinical trial for certain B-cell malignancies, and we are initiating the Phase 1 clinical trial of NKX019 for lupus nephritis ("LN") are underway.
+NKX101 has been studied in a Phase 1 clinical trial for certain hematologic malignancies, although we have closed patient enrollment and deprioritized the program as part of a pipeline realignment to direct primary resources to our lead pipeline program, NKX019, for the treatment of autoimmune disease.

-Our modular NK cell engineering platform is designed to address the limitations and challenges of current technologies for engineering T cells and NK cells.
+Our modular NK cell engineering platform is designed to address builds on the limitations and challenges distinctive biology of current technologies for engineering T NK cells and NK their role in eradicating aberrant and pathologically transformed cells.
 Our process starts with differentiated, mature NK cells derived from healthy donors, and our platform includes proprietary technologies for NK cell expansion, persistence, targeting, genome editing and cryopreservation.
-We believe that the modular nature of our platform, our use of donor-derived NK cells and the proprietary technologies we use for the multiplex engineering of NK cells are advantages that can support the rapid generation of new product candidates with enhanced properties and/or new targeting receptors for additional disease indications.
+We believe that build on the modular nature intrinsic ability of our platform, our use of donor-derived NK these immune cells and the proprietary technologies we use for the multiplex engineering of NK cells are advantages that can support the rapid generation of new product candidates with enhanced properties and/or new targeting receptors for additional disease indications.

 NKX101 is currently being studied in a multi-center Phase 1 clinical trial in the U.S. for the treatment of relapsed or refractory acute myeloid leukemia ("r/r AML") and higher risk myelodysplastic syndromes ("MDS").
 This ongoing first-in-human study evaluates the safety, pharmacology, and preliminary anti-tumor activity of NKX101.
-The clinical trial consists of dose finding followed by dose expansion and is designed to identify the recommended Phase 2 dose.
+The clinical trial consists of dose finding followed by dose expansion and is designed to identify and kill transformed cells with cell engineering to further enhance their activity.
+This engineering involves inducing the recommended Phase 2 dose.